Quique (album): Critical reception

 In a review of the group's next album, Succour, Select's Gareth Grundy remarked negatively on Quique, opining that it "owed as much to My Bloody Valentine as Aphex, but never believably cemented the two influences."
 Louise Gray of The Times commented on Quique in 1994, stating that the album "drew sighs of admiration from critics and the public alike" and was "a beautiful document which has its roots in an experimentalism that began with La Monte Young and has, in recent years, been continued variously by Glenn Branca, the Swans [sic] and Spiritualised.
 The points of contact with any of the current crop of dance music-makers are minimal."
-In 1999, CMJ New Music Monthly summarised the British critics' reception to Quique, stating that the album "earned Seefeel several months of adoration in the British music press and subsequent obscurity which usually follows such kudos".
+In 1999, CMJ New Music Monthly summarised the British critics' reception to Quique, stating that the album "earned Seefeel several months of adoration in the British music press and the subsequent obscurity that usually follows such kudos."

 Retrospective reception

 Later reviews have been positive.
 Jess Harvell of Pitchfork opined that Quique "still sounds timeless."
 Glenn Swan of AllMusic praised the album as "Seefeel at their most ornate.
 They squint by staring into the geometric refractions of light and record the results."
 Jason Ferguson of Harp described Quique as "shimmered with a futuristic ethereality that was far more substantial than the electro-ambience of the era, but also much less assaultive than the shoegazers Seefeel was affiliated with early on," adding that the 2007 re-issue was "a fitting tribute to a very unique sound."
 Los Angeles Times writer Chris Barton called it an "underrated" album "that even 20 years later sounds like nothing else."
 Mark Edwards of The Sunday Times gave the Redux edition a positive review, referring to Quique as the group's "finest moment" and concluding: "If you like music to have structure, Quique will drive you barmy; but if you consider the presence of the word 'texture' in an album review to be a positive, you might well enjoy this languid landmark."
 Cam Lindsay wrote in Exclaim! that "While it doesn't feel like a timely release, the re-discovery of Seefeel (no word yet on a reunion) certainly verifies their relevance in today's music, especially in light of neo-gazers like Ulrich Schnauss and Tim Hecker."
 In 1999, critic Ned Raggett ranked the album at number 34 on his list of "The Top 136 or So Albums of the Nineties" for Freaky Trigger.
 In 2016, Pitchfork placed Quique at number 13 on its list of "The 50 Best Shoegaze Albums of All Time", and Paste included it at number 8 on its list of "The 50 Best Post-Rock Albums".